bagder/daniel.haxx.se/about.md

 absolute requirement.
 So I asked both projects about it.
 Basically how they looked at the prospect of (me) adding non-blocking support and what they think about it.
 Both responded fairly quickly from what I recall.
-One in a fairly dismissing manner suggesting I should use threads instead, and the other in a welcoming and interested fashion.
+One in a fairly dismissive manner suggesting I should use threads instead, and the other in a welcoming fashion.
 Of course I went with the project that had the better welcoming.
 I immediately felt welcome and got to know Sara who ran the libssh2 project.

 In cooperation with others in the libssh2 project we implemented a non-blocking API and I made curl use this API and starting in November 2006 we